rbowsley/lamplighthelp/source/20-2-6_Creating_a_date-based_charge_rule.markdown

-# 20.2.6 Creating a Date-based Charge Rule
+# 20.2.6 Charge Module: Creating a Date-based Charge Rule

 > A date-based charge role calculates charges based on the date that a person is added to the {{work}} record.
 You can also opt to specify attendance type and role